SmitaPinjan/Analysis-of-Sepsis-and-Its-Correlation-With-Lung-Failure/README.md

 ### Recommendations

 Based on the analysis, I recommend the following actions:
-- Healthcare professional can impletement similar dashboards to alert the caregiver whenever Patient's conditions starts changing abnormally.
+- Healthcare professionals can implement similar dashboards to alert the caregiver whenever a Patient's condition starts changing abnormally.
 - Implement a strategy to detect early signs of Sepsis and provide proper diagnosis.

 ### References
-As provided in presentation file.
+As provided in the presentation file.

 |Heading1|Heading2|
 |--------|--------|